gherman7755/DesignTechnics/README.md

 And there is ```client_access``` that requests information from ```DataBase```.
 Cause of Proxy we can now instead of giving ```DataBase```, we give client ```Check``` that checks if client has rights to access it.

+#### Lab 3
+In this laboratory work I implemented Observer.
+This is a behavioral pattern that allows objects to notify other objects about changes in their state.
+In my project Observer is `Subscirber`, those who subscribed for some notifications from my restaurant.
+Publisher is `RestaurantJournal` class that notify about some changes about restaurant, subcribes and unsubscribes people and change state of the all restaurant. `Subscriber` is an interface.
+Class `WantsToVisit` notify only those people who wants to know if restaurant is `Opened`, has `Free Food` or has `Event`.
+Class `Other` notify only those people who wants to know about closing and repairing restaurant.